The complete monitoring experience for your phone

 Remote Access and Control

 There are many instances where someone may unknowingly click on a suspicious link and download an app.
-You can use XNSPY to get a list of all the Installed Apps and block and remove any suspicious ones you recognize.
+You can use XNSPY to get a list of all the Installed Apps and block any suspicious ones you recognize.
 If the device is compromised due to fraud, you can remotely wipe it and prevent scammers from using the information.

 Alerts for Financial Fraud